josi4/solarnode-handbook/docs/users/getting-started.md

 This section describes how to get SolarNode running on a device.

-## Get SolarNodeOS
+## Get your device ready to use

+SolarNode can run on a variety of devices.
+To get started using SolarNode, you must download the appropriate SolarNodeOS image for your device.
 SolarNodeOS is a complete operating system tailor made for SolarNode.
-To get started using SolarNode, you must download the appropriate SolarNodeOS image for the device you want to run SolarNode on and then copy that image to your device media (typically an SD card).
+Choose the SolarNodeOS image for the device you want to run SolarNode on and then copy that image to your device media (typically an SD card).

+### Choose your device

 === "Raspberry Pi"